 - 1. Completed School of Nursing application with applicable fee. - 2.
 High School graduate transcript (past or current) and/or GED (if applicable) - 3.
 College and /or post-secondary education transcripts (past and current) (if applicable) - 4.
-Report from TOEFL (Test of English as Foreign Language if applicable) - 5.
-References Three references are required.
+Report from TOEFL (Test of English as Foreign Language if applicable) - References Three references are required.
 Suggestions are a teacher, guidance counselor, spiritual counselor or employer.
 Relatives and peers are not acceptable.
 References are to be submitted in an un-opened envelope with the writer's signature across the seal.
-In order to maintain objectivity, GLHSON faculty and staff will not provide references for applicants.
+In order to maintain objectivity, GLHSON faculty and staff will not provide references for applicants. - 6.
+NOTE: Applicants are responsible for obtaining and submitting official high school, post-secondary education, and college transcripts to the School of Nursing.
+These must be in un-opened envelopes with a signature across the seal.
+Attendance at any other institution must be reported at the time of application.
+Failure to indicate at the time of application that the individual has taken courses at another institution will result in denial of credit transfer from that specific institution.
+Any other misrepresentation or material omission of fact in an application will result in the denial or revocation of admission.